Humanity in Action in Rwanda

 Language of the study tour: English

-Humanity in Action arranges the flight transportation from Copenhagen however participants from other HIA centers and countries will have to arrange their own flights to Kigali.
-All participants must have arrived in Kigali by Thursday 28th January 2016.
-The first meeting will be Friday 29th January at 09.30.
-The study tour ends Sunday 7th February 2016.
+Humanity in Action arranges the flight transportation from Copenhagen however participants from other Humanity in Action centers and countries will have to arrange their own flights to Kigali.

-Transportation: It will be in small buses hired by HIA.
+Transportation: It will be in small buses hired by Humanity in Action.

 Accommodation: It will be clean and comfortable in shared double rooms but not extravagant – about ‘three stars’.